 The Hate “Foreigner” Jihad of Hindu Nationalist Organisations Part – 4

-Campaign by the HNOs against “love jihad” is not simpliciter opposition to abduction and rape or even seduction of Hindu woman by Muslim men, but it is opposition to “mixing of blood” between various castes and between the two communities.
-Caste system prohibits intermarriages to perpetuate hierarchical social division based on birth.
-Dr. Babasaheb Ambedkar in his essay on “Castes in India” feels that prohibition of intermarriages or endogamy is the essence of caste.
+The campaign by the HNOs against “love jihad” is not a simpliciter opposition to abduction and rape or even seduction of Hindu women by Muslim men, but it is an opposition to “mixing of blood” between various castes and between the two communities.
+The caste system prohibits intermarriage to perpetuate hierarchical social division based on birth.
+Dr Babasaheb Ambedkar, in his essay on “Castes in India”, feels that the prohibition of intermarriages or endogamy is the essence of caste.
 Ambedkar writes, “Caste in India means an artificial chopping off of the population into fixed and definite units, each one prevented from fusing into another through the custom of endogamy.
-Thus the conclusion is inevitable that endogamy is the only characteristic that is peculiar to caste, ...” (emphasis as in original).
-Caste based hierarchies cannot be perpetuated without controlling women’s sexuality.
+Thus, the conclusion is inevitable that endogamy is the only characteristic that is peculiar to caste, ...” (emphasis as in original).
+Caste-based hierarchies cannot be perpetuated without controlling women’s sexuality.

-HNOs’ anti-love jihad campaign not only targets the ‘enemy community’, it also targets the women of Hindu community by imagined incidences and exaggerated claims as in all other campaigns.
+HNOs’ anti-love jihad campaign not only targets the ‘enemy community’, it also targets the women of the Hindu community by imagined incidents and exaggerated claims, as in all other campaigns.
 Without substantiating, according to the campaign, there have been 25000 cases of Muslim boy-Hindu girl marriage in Kerala alone since 2006!
-Social media, print media and violence is deployed to repeat the inflated figures and so widely broadcasted that it is accepted as factual position.
+Social media, print media and violence are deployed to repeat the inflated figures and so widely broadcast that it is accepted as a factual position.
 This creates a situation where Hindu women themselves submit to the restrictions imposed by the men of the community and see them as protectors.
-However, Hindu women need to be protected from Hindu men as well, just as Muslim women face marginalization and oppression from Muslim men as well.
-Female foeticide, dowry deaths, sexual assaults by men within the family and close relatives, teasing, pawing and pinching in crowded places, stalking, denying inheritance, discriminating in every field, domestic violence, matrimonial disputes etc. are but a few examples.
+However, Hindu women need to be protected from Hindu men as well, just as Muslim women face marginalisation and oppression from Muslim men as well.
+Female foeticide, dowry deaths, sexual assaults by men within the family and close relatives, teasing, pawing and pinching in crowded places, stalking, denying inheritance, discriminating in every field, domestic violence, matrimonial disputes, etc., are but a few examples.
 The HNOs are not known to have taken up the cause of gender justice and security of women from the men of the family they belong to.

-Indian Constitution gives rights to citizens to profess, practice and even propagate religion of their choice and have individual liberties and right to exercise their choice within the confines of law.
-While the communal elite want those rights to be vested in the elite of the respective community and to impose uniform, homogenous and hegemonic culture that restricts liberties of individuals.
-The khap panchayats and communal elements want to negate the liberties and choices which individuals are vested with in a democracy.
+Indian Constitution gives rights to citizens to profess, practice and even propagate the religion of their choice and have individual liberties and the right to exercise their choice within the confines of law.
+While the communal elite want those rights to be vested in the elite of the respective community, and to impose a uniform, homogenous and hegemonic culture that restricts the liberties of individuals.
+The khap panchayats and communal elements want to negate the liberties and choices that individuals are vested with in a democracy.

 The people of India emerging out of colonial rule gave themselves a democratic constitution with a vision of social justice, pluralism and embracing diversity.
-The Constitutional vision, unlike the khap and communal vision was to allow the individual freedom to choose and fashion their lives, including their life partners.
-Therefore, in 1954, Special Marriage Act was enacted for two individuals, whether belonging to different religion, caste, linguistic or ethnic group or not they could solemnize their marriage without any religious or traditional rituals with mere vow to accept each other as their life partners.
-While the Hindu Nationalist view, as indeed of other communal and caste elite, is to invade and fetter individual liberties and monitor choices of individuals and set up organizations, institutions and mechanisms to force communal and parental choices on people.
+The Constitutional vision, unlike the khap and communal vision, was to allow the individual freedom to choose and fashion their lives, including their life partners.
+Therefore, in 1954, the Special Marriage Act was enacted for two individuals, whether belonging to different religions, castes, linguistic or ethnic groups or not, they could solemnise their marriage without any religious or traditional rituals with a mere vow to accept each other as their life partners.
+While the Hindu Nationalist view, as indeed of other communal and caste elite, is to invade and fetter individual liberties and monitor choices of individuals and set up organisations, institutions and mechanisms to force communal and parental choices on people.
 Gujarat Model empowering the revenue officials to invade personal choices of life partners.
 Affording liberal choices would steer India towards a stronger democratic country with rich diversity.

-To achieve this goal, we will have to build robust educational institutions which encourage students to critically explore the world.
-The educational programmes should not be confined to schools and colleges but to the sites where feudal hierarchies are asserting and essentializing religion and caste identities.
-Education and knowledge comes from the sites of struggles to change the world and to empower the marginalized.
-We must ask the younger generation – the aspirational generation which was mislead to vote for those who put restrictions on individual choices – What would they want – India that is marching towards democracy and liberating the marginalized or feudal hierarchies investing in perpetual supremacist and hegemonic claims, conflicts and stigmatization of the other.
+To achieve this goal, we will have to build robust educational institutions that encourage students to critically explore the world.
+The educational programmes should not be confined to schools and colleges, but to the sites where feudal hierarchies are asserting and essentializing religion and caste identities.
+Education and knowledge come from the sites of struggles to change the world and to empower the marginalised.
+We must ask the younger generation – the aspirational generation, which was misled to vote for those who put restrictions on individual choices – What would they want – India that is marching towards democracy and liberating the marginalised or feudal hierarchies investing in perpetual supremacist and hegemonic claims, conflicts and stigmatisation of the other.
 I have no doubt that the aspirational generation would choose the former.

 The Hate “Foreigner” Jihad of Hindu Nationalist Organisations Part – 1